bloominstituteoftechnology/java-orders/README.md

 Expose the following end points

-* /customer/order - Returns all customers with their orders
+* GET /customer/order - Returns all customers with their orders
-* /customer/name/{custname} - Returns all orders for a particular customer based on name
+* GET /customer/name/{custname} - Returns all orders for a particular customer based on name

-* /data/customer/new - Adds a new customer
+* POST /data/customer/new - Adds a new customer
-* /data/customer/update/{custcode} - Updates the customer based off of custcode
+* PUT /data/customer/update/{custcode} - Updates the customer based off of custcode
-* /data/customer/delete/{custcode} - Deletes the customer based off of custcode
+* DELETE /data/customer/delete/{custcode} - Deletes the customer based off of custcode
   * this should also delete the orders of that customer

 Stretch goals
-* /agent/{agentcode} - Deletes an agent if they are not assigned to a customer or order (Stretch Goal)
+* /agent/{agentcode} - Deletes an agent if they are not assigned to a customer or order